T.J. Watt, Minkah Fitzpatrick, Cam Heyward, Diontae Johnson win the All-Pro Award - Mash Viral

 Now, the Associated Press has recognized the play of some crucial pieces for that defense, such as T.J.
 Watt, Minkah Fitzpatrick Y Cam heyward They were named All-Pro of the first team on Friday.

-Watt and Fitzpatrick are no surprise, as they hit the games with a lot, but the relatively quiet season of Heyward received his deserved here.
+Watt and Fitzpatrick are not a surprise, as they impacted the games with a lot of water, but the relatively quiet season of Heyward received his deserved here.

 He finished with 83 tackles (51 solo), 11 kills, nine catches, a forced loose ball, six passes defended and tied to be the best of the race with 22 quarterback hits.
 More than that, Heyward served as a much-needed veteran presence during a tumultuous season plagued with injuries to the team.